-Pad printing has undergone a lot of development from the time it was used first.
+Pad printing or tampoprinting has undergone a lot of development from the time it was used first.
 These days we have automated pad print which is highly efficient.

-In early years, a gelatine pad was used instead of silicone to transfer images onto the surfaces of watches by using flame treatment.
+In the early years, a gelatine pad was used instead of silicone which transfers the image onto the surfaces of watches by using flame treatment.

 The Advantages of Pad Printing

 The main advantage of pad printing lies in the ability to use the silicone pad.
 Since silicone can easily adapt to irregularly shaped surfaces, pad printing can be done on almost any kind of object.
 Whereas other conventional printing methods (like silk screening) are limited to printing on flat or evenly rounded surfaces, pad printing can efficiently transfer images on complex geometries too.
 Silicone pads take the shape of the parts and can hence transfer the images on the desired surfaces.